sloan58/axsizzle/README.md

   method: 'updatePhone',
   body: {
     name: 'SEP001D452CDDB1',
-    description: 'Hey, this is a new description!'
+    description: 'Hey, this is a new description!',
-  }
+  },
 }
 ```